davidcgong/personal_site/src/content/2019-03-19-a-framework-for-placing-trades.md

 Boeing in the long-term, let's say 5-10 years from now will be slightly dented from this incident.
 So what does an investor think?
 An investor will think, "This is the time to buy Boeing at a discount!"

 As a trader, specifically an options trader, this has some large implications with regards to volatility.
 Risk and reward, establishment of support and resistance lines, learning to scalp might make one trade profitably in this scenario.

+##### Tesla Case
+Elon Musk likes to talk smack and knock the price down, and Tesla's metrics has not been so stellar either, leading to an astounding loss in the stock's value over the last few months.
+Yet, TSLA shows time and time again that so many investors love to buy the stock as much as short-sellers love to short the stock even in the face of bad news.
+What does this mean?
+Eventually, I believe the longs will win out over the shorts unless more bad news happens.
+Improbable, but certainly possible.

 ## Progress update